Evolutionary and Physiological Animal Ecology

 |Kod przedmiotu:||WB.INS-7||Kod Erasmus / ISCED:||(brak danych) / (0511) Biologia|

 |Jednostka:||Instytut Nauk o Środowisku|

-Ecology and evolution - optional: Behavioural Ecology/Evolutionary and Physiological Animal Ecology
+Ecology and evolution, 1st year - optional: Behavioural Ecol. or Evol. and Physiol.
+Animal Ecol.

-Kursy w języku angielskim dla studentów Erasmus+ (Wydział Biologii i Nauk o Ziemi)
+Kursy w języku angielskim dla studentów programu Erasmus+ (Wydział Biologii)

 |Punkty ECTS i inne:||4.00|

 Zajęcia w cyklu "Semestr letni 2018/2019" (jeszcze nie rozpoczęty)

 Ćwiczenia, 30 godzin więcej informacji

 • Know basics of the research program of evolutionary and ecological animal physiology